fyodorio/fyodorio-is-gridsome/content/posts/angular-is-not-scary.md

 Angular is not a buzzwordy framework, it just works.
 And by the way, it works basically with any buzzword around there, but usually it doesn't need any unicorns to drive it forward.
 "Elm/ReasonML/Elixir/[Insert-Your-Option-Tech] is cool, Angular is not."
 Well, probably.
 But even though Elm is really cool, it's hardly a comparable pair of technologies these days, at least in terms of adoption in modern web application development.

 #### Hugeness
-Angular is a battaries-included framework.
+Angular is a batteries-included framework.
 Its approach to front-end web development is providing all the tools needed to create a full-fledged web application UI/UX.
 That's why some people think that it's huge, in comparison with UI libraries like React or Vue.

-But essentially you can use only the stuff you need currently and you'll get a compact convinient scaffolding around your view components, just as with pure Reat and Vue usage exapmles.
-In other case, you can get very solid construction out of Angular's implementations of router, forms, animations, and whatnot.
-Moreover, you'll have a tree-shakeable solution with lazzy-loadable routes, modules or even components, so you can totally go a minimalst way.
+But essentially you can use only the stuff you need currently and you'll get a compact convenient scaffolding around your view components, just as with pure React and Vue usage examples.
+In another case, you can get very solid construction out of Angular's implementations of router, forms, animations, and whatnot.
+Moreover, you'll have a tree-shakeable solution with lazy-loadable routes, modules or even components, so you can totally go a minimalist way.
+Additionally, each new Angular version makes the framework and applications built with it [smaller and faster](https://medium.com/abc-software-development/angular-9-faster-and-smaller-64fc21eaf760).

-Not Angular is monolithic and huge.
-It's always a developer's responsibility what you'll get from the application that uses Angular
+It is not Angular that makes applications monolithic and huge.
+It's always a developer's responsibility what he'll get from the stuff he codes.
-* But modular and tree-shakeable, so you can go a minimalist way
-* Not Angular is monolithic and huge but applications on top of it, and that's basically is just custom HTML, CSS and TypeScript
-* Lazy loading
-    * By routes
-    * By components/features (>9)

 #### Complexity
 * Learning curve